 |Process Execution 02 Engine||

 If you have more than the default three shards of Process Execution and Process Analytics, the gw1 directories for those shards must be shared across servers as well.

 The recommended approach for sharing directories between servers is:

 Both Kafka and Zookeeper are sensitive to latency with regard to CPU, memory, and disk contention.
 For high-load sites and any site that has multiple Kafka or Zookeeper instances, Appian recommends having enough CPUs on the machines that host these services such that they each have at least one CPU reserved for their use.
-For example, if you have the default 15 engines, Kafka, Zookeeper, and service manager all on a single server on a heavily-loaded system, that server should have at least 18 CPUs.
+For example, if you have the default 15 engines, Kafka, Zookeeper, and service manager all on a single server all fully in use, that server should have at least 18 CPUs.
+This is because each of the 15 engines may take up to 1 CPU for itself, which leaves 3 CPUs split between Kafka, Zookeeper, and Service Manager.
+As not all types of system load will result in all engines being fully utilised at the same time, it is possible to have fewer CPUs than the total number of engines as long as the server has enough total CPU capacity to handle the peak loads.
 Appian also recommends keeping the data directories for these two components (

 services/data/zookeeper) on local disks rather than mounting them onto network drives.
 This recommendation is consistent with industry best practices for these services.

 In addition to the above directories, which must be shared across servers to have a functioning system, many administrators choose to share application logs between servers for ease of access by linking the /logs directory on the local machine to /shared-logs/<local machine name> directory on a network attached storage server and adding a link from APPIAN_HOME/shared-logs to the shared-logs directory on the network storage device.